Friday, November 8, 2024

 "Rome was founded in the 700's BC.
 For the first few centuries they had no winter months at all.
 In the 500's BC, February was in the place of December.
 Around 450 BC they moved December to the end of the year.
 After that, the calendar was regularly manipulated for political purposes.
 In 46 BC, Julius Caesar completely revamped the calendar.
 In 8 BC Augustus corrected the calendar."

 Do you see how the Celtic calendar could not match up with the mess of a calendar used in the Roman Republic in such a way that we can say Samhain was always on such and such a date?
 You couldn't rely on the Roman calendar to be the same year to year.
 Samhain was not always on October 31 in this period.
 The farther back in time you go, the worse it gets.
 If it was, it was only in some years, only because of sheer dumb luck, and we can never know which years.
 We cannot be sure Samhain was ever on October 31.
-We cannot be sure it never was, but we can be sure "Samhain was always on October 31" is not an option here.
+We cannot claim it never was, but we can be sure "Samhain was always on October 31" is not an option.

 Julian Period